Alberta health-care system sets another record with 312 patients in intensive care | CBC News

 In the Edmonton zone, there are 158 ICU beds, including 86 additional spaces.
 It is operating at 87 per cent of surge capacity.

-A letter addressed to the public from the Alberta Medical Association intensive care section paints a grim picture should the situation continue.
+A letter addressed to the public from the Alberta Medical Association's intensive care section paints a grim picture should the situation continue to worsen.

 "We remain on the verge of a health system collapse in Alberta," it reads.

-Critical care units require a specialized workforce but despite additional staffing, there are insufficient numbers of these to keep up with the increasing ICU patient numbers, the letter said.
+Critical care units require a specialized workforce, but despite additional staffing, there are insufficient numbers of these health-care workers to keep up with the increasing ICU patient numbers, the letter says.
 As a result, the number of patients assigned to each nurse has increased.

+Dr. Sean van Diepen, a critical care physician who signed the letter, said in an interview Monday the system has run out of experienced people.

+"We have fewer trained people than in previous waves.
+A lot of nurses have left the profession — retired, left for mental health issues, burnout," he said.

 The letter warns that, in a worst-case scenario, triage protocols would be activated.

-"We are closer to this reality than we have ever been before."

-Alberta will report new COVID-19 case numbers for the weekend on Monday afternoon.
+"What we are calling for exactly is a tight lockdown again like we saw last spring in order to allow case numbers to fall," he said Monday.

+"We're deep in it now — nostril or two above water — and dangerously close to having to make some very difficult decisions."

-It has now been 11 days since Premier Jason Kenney first introduced a slew of new public health measures, and one week since many went into effect, including the exemptions restriction program.
+It has now been 11 days since Premier Jason Kenney first introduced a slew of new public health measures and one week since many went into effect, including the restrictions exemption program, which is Alberta's version of a vaccine passport system.

 Comments